 Meal prep and leftovers

-Meal prepping cranberry turkey salad is an easy way to enjoy a balanced meal throughout the week without the hassle of daily cooking.
+Meal prepping salads is an easy way to enjoy a balanced meal throughout the week without the hassle of daily cooking.
+Better yet, it's perfect to do it with leftovers like a Salmon Mango Salad or Tzatziki Chicken Salad.

 Storing